Annealing Self-Distillation Rectification Improves Adversarial Training: Preliminaries

 \paragraph{Robust model generates a random output on OOD data}

 When there is a significant distribution shift in the testing data, a well-calibrated model is expected to display uncertainty in its predictions by assigning uniformly random probabilities to unseen examples.
 To analyze the difference in output distributions when predicting out-of-distribution (OOD) data, we follow the approach by \citet{DBLP:conf/nips/SnoekOFLNSDRN19, DBLP:conf/nips/QinWBC21}.
 Specifically, we compare the histogram of the output entropy of the models.
 We use ResNet-18 to train the models on the CIFAR-10 (in-distribution) training set and evaluate the CIFAR-100 (OOD) testing set.
-Given that most categories in CIFAR-100 were not present during training, we expect the models to generate high entropy output.
-As shown in Figure~\ref{fig:OOD}, we observe that the non-robust model has low entropy (high confidence) on OOD data, while the robust model exhibits high uncertainty on average.
+Given that most categories in CIFAR-100 were not present during training, we expect the models to reveal suspicion.
+As shown in Figure~\ref{fig:OOD}, the non-robust model has low entropy (high confidence) on OOD data, while the robust model exhibits high uncertainty on average.

 \paragraph{Robust models are uncertain on incorrectly classified examples}